 Did you know that you can do some minor building works to your house, shop or business without a development application?
 This is called exempt development.
-This means that low impact works not requiring a full merit assessment by council can be done more quickly and with less cost.
-A few examples of development that can be exempt development are:
+This means that renovations and low impact works not requiring a full merit assessment by council can be done faster and quicker.

 Provided the proposed works are low impact and meet all relevant development standards (identified in the State Policy) a planning or building approval may not be needed.

 Complying development is a combined planning and construction approval for straightforward development that can be determined through a fast-track assessment by a council or private certifier.
-Complying development applies to homes, businesses and industry and allows for a range of things like the construction of:
+Complying development applies to homes, businesses and industry.